kingmiiidas/startup/README.md

 - **Components**:
   - **Login Component**: Handles user authentication.
   - **Discovery Component**: Displays a list of posts with links to user profiles.
-  - **likes Component**: Manages the chat interface.
   - **Profile Component**: Shows user’s uploaded images and profile information.

-- **Router**:
-  - Use React Router for navigation between the Login Page, Discovery Home Page, likes Page, and Profile Page.

 ## Using Backend Service